Everything About Network Vulnerability Assessments

 If you’re worried that your company may fall prey to a security breach, you are not alone.
 Business hacking has become such a pervasive problem that a bill passed in the U.S. Senate to create a resource and guidelines to address the issue.
-The Main Street Cybersecurity Act now requires the federal government to offer more tools to small businesses to prevent and protect themselves against cyber attack.
+The Main Street Cybersecurity Act now requires the federal government to offer more tools to small businesses to prevent and protect themselves against cyber attacks.

 While more resources and a government focus on stopping hacking in its tracks can help small business security, it’s still up to companies to protect themselves and keep hackers from infiltrating their systems.
 That’s why businesses need to empower themselves with a network vulnerability assessment to identify and resolve their security issues.
 These tests should be scheduled on a regular basis and follow best practices for such assessments in order to pinpoint a business’s security flaws.